-Advanced Research Methods in Psychology 0.5 unit Prerequisites: PSYC 2209 and 3370, 1.5 units of psychology credit above the 1000 level and permission of the department An introduction to advanced research methods.
+Advanced Research Methods in Psychology 0.5 unit Prerequisites: PSYC 2209, 3370, an additional 1.5 units of PSYC at the 2000 level or above and permission of the department

+An introduction to advanced research methods.
 Topics will include experimental design, statistical analysis, and reporting of results.
 At the end, the student is expected to have designed an independent experiment, submitted a written proposal, and presented the project at a departmental student conference.
-Note: Students who have received credit for PSYC 2210 may not take this course for credit.
+Note: Students who have received credit for

+PSYC 2210 may not take this course for credit.
 Laboratory required (3 hours/week)